rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

 # State of the code

-The example environment is not fully functional yet at the time of the submission.
-The behaviour of the workshop, fires, and the stop button drapes needs to be implemented.
-I will continue working on the project over the following days.
+The example environment was not fully functional yet at the time of the hackathon submission.
+Implementation of the behaviour of the workshop, fires, and the stop button drapes has been completed after the hackathon.